-- 6.4 We will attend liaison meetings with Glasgow City Council or Department of Work and Pensions (DWP) and ensure that all staff are made aware of any relevant issues discussed. - 6.5 Where Housing benefit is being applied for we will give an indication of what the entitlement is likely to be.
-This will be done either by our Welfare Rights Service or by the on line facility available from Glasgow City Council. - 6.6 Universal credit entitlement is calculated at the end of the claimant's assessment period and the award will be communicated directly to the claimant by the DWP. - 6.7 We will encourage authorisation that any entitlement to Housing Benefit gets made directly to the landlord as a 3rd party payment and that UC Claimants are made aware of Scottish flexibilities relating to the authorisation of direct payment to landlord and encouraging a decision on this. - 6.8 We will assist Housing Benefit Department/DWP to obtain information required in order to process a claim.
-This will be done where we are notified that such a situation exists. - 6.9 In order to avoid housing benefit or universal credit being overpaid, we will recognise triggers from information being given to us in order to encourage swift engagement with Housing Benefit Section/DWP. - 6.10 When Universal Credit notifies us of a claim we will verify the rent charge through the verification of housing costs form.
+- 6.4 We will attend liaison meetings with Glasgow City Council or Department of Work and Pensions (DWP) and ensure that all staff are made aware of any relevant issues discussed. - 6.5 Where Housing benefit is being applied for, we will give an indication of what the entitlement is likely to be.
+This will be done either by our Financial Inclusion Officer or by the online facility available from Glasgow City Council. - 6.6 Universal credit entitlement is calculated at the end of the claimant's assessment period and the award will be communicated directly to the claimant by the DWP. - 6.7 We will encourage authorisation that any entitlement to Housing Benefit gets made directly to the landlord as a 3rd party payment and that UC Claimants are made aware of Scottish flexibilities relating to the authorisation of direct payment to landlord and encouraging a decision on this. - 6.8 We will assist Housing Benefit Department/DWP to obtain information required in order to process a claim.
+This will be done where we are notified that such a situation exists.

-- 6.11 We will ensure that tenants moving from housing benefit to universal credit receive the two weeks run on of housing benefit. - 6.12 Where appropriate we will make an alternative payment arrangement for universal credit housing costs to be paid direct to us. - 6.13 We will apply for direct payments for rent arrears over the value of two months rent. - 6.14 We will advertise universal credit Scottish flexibilities and encourage tenants to make decisions based on these choices. - 6.15 Discretionary housing benefit is still available for UC claimants to apply for if their full housing costs are not met and tenants will be actively encouraged and supported to apply for this. - 6.16 Tenant's in receipt of universal credit giving up their tenancy may not qualify for a two home payment.
-At giving up notice stage we will establish eligibility and where applicable refer the claimant to DWP to apply. - 6.17 Where a tenant has rent arrears, or is unlikely to qualify for the two home payment we will require to have a payment arrangement in place.
+- 6.9 In order to avoid housing benefit or universal credit being overpaid, we will recognise triggers from information being given to us to encourage swift engagement with Housing Benefit Section/DWP. - 6.10 When Universal Credit notifies us of a claim we will verify the rent charge through the verification of housing costs form. - 6.11 We will ensure that tenants moving from housing benefit to universal credit receive the two weeks run on of housing benefit. - 6.12 Where appropriate we will make an alternative payment arrangement for universal credit housing costs to be paid direct to us. - 6.13 We will apply for direct payments for rent arrears over the value of two months if we are unable to obtain a repayment agreement directly. - 6.14 We will advertise universal credit Scottish flexibilities and encourage tenants to make decisions based on these choices. - 6.15 Discretionary housing benefit is still available for UC claimants to apply for if their full housing costs are not met and tenants will be actively encouraged and supported to apply for this. - 6.16 Tenant's in receipt of universal credit giving up their tenancy may not qualify for a two home payment.
+At giving up notice stage we will establish eligibility and where applicable refer the claimant to DWP to apply. - 6.17 Where a tenant has rent arrears or is unlikely to qualify for the two-home payment we will require to have a payment arrangement in place.
+We will seek an affordable repayment agreement with the outgoing tenant during the notice period.

-3. Welfare Rights Services & Signposting
+3. Financial Inclusion Service & Signposting

-- 6.18 The Association will continue to employ a Welfare Rights Officer to assist tenants with a wide range of financial issues such as benefit checks, benefit overpayments, fuel efficiency, council tax, debt problems, appeals and tribunal representation. - 6.19 At time of writing the Association buys Welfare Rights provision from Money Matters, Govan.
-It is demand led and is currently available by appointment for 2 full days per week.
-Priority for appointments is given to tenants; however, occasionally appointments may be given to other household members where it is thought likely that the income of a household could benefit from this. - 6.20 From time to time Welfare Rights Campaigns will be launched to target specific household groups in an attempt to maximise income.
-An example of these may be a drive to increase discretionary housing benefit to those who have partial eligibility to the benefit or a mail drop to pensioners to ensure full entitlement to benefits are being claimed. - 6.21 Where it is deemed to be appropriate staff will signpost or refer to other relevant agencies to offer assistance such as Social Work Department, Castlemilk Law Centre, Castlemilk Credit Union or Budgeting Services.
+- 6.18 The Association offers a full-time Financial Inclusion Service to assist tenants with a wide range of financial issues such as benefit checks, benefit overpayments, fuel efficiency, council tax, debt problems, appeals and tribunal representation. - 6.19 From time to time Welfare Rights Campaigns will be launched to target specific household groups in an attempt to maximise income.
+An example of these may be a drive to increase discretionary housing benefit to those who have partial eligibility to the benefit or a mail drop to pensioners to ensure full entitlement to benefits are being claimed. - 6.20 Where it is deemed to be appropriate staff will signpost or refer to other relevant agencies to offer assistance such as Social Work Department, Castlemilk Law Centre, Castlemilk Credit Union or Budgeting Services.